 Alongside many key measures, the Bill includes temporary provisions to restrict the use of statutory demands and winding up petitions.
 Perhaps the headline provision relating to winding up petitions issued against companies during the pandemic is that the court will not make a winding up order on such petitions unless it is satisfied that the debt is unpaid for reasons unrelated to COVID-19.

 Since writing this blog the Bill has now been enacted.
-The temporary measures discussed in this blog are now in place until at least 30 September 2020 – not 30 June.
+The temporary measures discussed in this blog are now in place until 31 March 2021.

 Statutory Demands and Winding up petitions

 A statutory demand is commonly used by creditors to apply pressure on a debtor to pay a debt.
 Once the written demand is served, the debtor has a three week period to pay the debt.
 If the outstanding debt is not paid or otherwise settled to the creditor’s satisfaction within this period, the debtor company is then deemed to be unable to pay its debts within the meaning of section 123(1)(a) of the Insolvency Act 1986.
 Thereafter, winding-up proceedings can ensue against the debtor company even though it is widely accepted that insolvency proceedings should not be used as a debt collection tactic.

 In light of current economic circumstances caused by the coronavirus pandemic, many companies have suffered a significant loss in turnover and profit.
 They are struggling (or unable) to pay debt, especially rent for commercial premises which is often a company’s biggest overhead cost.